Sic Parvis Magna Sample Chapter—First Impressions of Plymouth

 “Mother, why do they hate us so?”

 “Because we do not bow to their false gods.
-They make idols of wood and stone, and call them holy.
-They make their bread into a god and steal His glory by praying to dead men.”
+They make idols of wood and stone, praying to dead men and call them holy.
+They make their bread into a god and steal His glory.”

 “But we worship the same God—”

 “No!”
 Mary caught herself, lowering her voice.
+She leaned forward to him.
 “Did they see us as brethren when they set fire to our home?
 Stole our animals, took the land that your Grandfather’s grandfather worked?
 The Romish church serves the Antichrist himself.”

 “Then what of the Psalm father teaches?”
 Francis pressed.
 “He that dwelleth in the secret place…”